 Only available in select states in the U.S., these electricity companies offer energy at variable rates (meaning prices can go up and down).
 Take that into consideration if you sign up, but these companies sometimes offer welcome bonuses of 10,000-15,000 AA miles for new members.
 While these new member bonuses might not qualify as Loyalty Points, you'll earn AA miles and Loyalty Points when paying your monthly bill.

 You can earn AA miles (and Loyalty Points at 1:1) when purchasing gas with Shell.
 You will need to link your rewards accounts on this page.
-Note that the same thing applies as with the hotel and rental car partners: you will no longer earn Fuel Rewards points or save 3-5¢ per gallon at the pump if you choose to earn AA miles via this program.
+Note that the same applies to the hotel and rental car partners: you will no longer earn Fuel Rewards points or save 3-5¢ per gallon at the pump if you earn AA miles via this program.
 Additionally, you only earn miles (and thus Loyalty Points) on the first 20 gallons of fuel in each purchase.

 You can also earn Loyalty Points from select partners on the AA promotions page.
-Partners that qualify for Loyalty Points include Vinesse, FTD, and Vivid Seats.
+The list of partners fluctuates, but reading the fine print is an easy way to see which partners offer Loyalty Points and which don't.

 Additionally, you can earn miles for taking surveys with Miles for Opinions.
 These will qualify for Loyalty Points.